-All marine waters south of the George Washington Bridge- one fish per day; 28 inch min. size; season of May 8-December 15.
-Hudson River north of George Washington Bridge- one fish per day; 18 inch min. size; season of March 16- November 30.
+All marine waters south of the George Washington Bridge-one fish per day; 28 inch min. size, 35 max size; season of April 15-December 15.
+Hudson River north of George Washington Bridge-one fish per day; 18 inch min. size, 28 max size; season of April 1-November 30.

-No size limit; ten fish per day (includes snappers).
+No size limit; three fish per day (includes snappers).

 NOTE: All measurements are total length.

-For updated info concerning marine recreational fishing regulations, call 800.REGS.DEC or visit the DEC website.
+For updated information concerning marine recreational fishing regulations, call 800.REGS.DEC or visit the DEC website.